jonellwood/VSA-Kaseya-Certified-Technician/Automation.md

 The agent will leverage logman commands and create counters for each monitor set.
 This data history will be distributed to the Kaseya Server for reviewing, analyzing, and alarming.
 On most Microsoft Operating Systems, there is a 64 counter limit for an endpoint.

-Available counters can be found in Microsoft PerfMon on the endpoint, or using the `code`typeperf`code` command.
+Available counters can be found in Microsoft PerfMon on the endpoint, or using the `typeperf` command.

 ### Windows Services and Processes